 As the term implies, these are centred on your areas of expertise.

 Under each job role, list these skills to show how they apply to other positions and industries, not just your field.
-For instance, if you are a journalist you could list “content creation and writing” and specify how this skill allows you to create blog posts or write marketing material.
-This shows that you can do things other than write news articles or features.
+For instance, if you are a journalist you could list “content creation and writing” and specify how this allows you to write compelling marketing material, aside from news articles and features.

 As more people continue working remotely, companies are realising the value of individuals who can lead virtual teams and collaborate effectively in spite of distance.

 If you possess such skills, use phrases such as “performance management of remote teams” or “virtual collaboration” or even “virtual training” to show that you are comfortable in such an environment and can add value to your team in this new normal.

 Employers are looking for people with discipline who can learn quickly.

 In an era of decentralised workforces, phrases such as “effective time management” and “autonomous worker” really resonate.
 Employers need to be able to trust that you will meet your deadlines, remotely or otherwise.

 To get the desired effect, you should also experiment with resume formats.